 It's hard not to gush about Casa Mariposa

 , located right by the trailhead.
 It has imaginative double rooms and hostel beds, idyllic jungle nooks for napping, a cool vibe, and owners who give down-to-earth, accurate advice.
-There is another lodging place at the trailhead, Hotel Urán, but as of 2016 it is inferior in every way (although you might get an ok dinner there).
+However, it is closed in 2021 except for groups willing to rent a whole floor.
+There is another lodging place at the trailhead, Hotel Urán, but as of 2016 it was inferior in every way (although you might get an ok dinner there).

 Other places to stay are scattered down the mountainside, most of them involving a significant

 amount of extra climbing as you start your trek or else an early morning shuttle ride to the trailhead.
 On a night when we couldn't get into the Mariposa, my wife and I were delighted with the Hotel de Monaña el Pelícano

 , described in English here

 , an especially good oasis for recovery after 7500 feet of downhill.
 (The Pelícano is connected with the outfitter who has operated the Fila Urán